QUICK SUMMARY

 8. Mint Family

 Several oils in the mint family have been shown to detox iron, and ginger mint extract is the most prominent, presumably due to its antioxidant capacity.
-Here, it is also reasonable to assume that the antioxidant capacity is linked to the principal chemical compound present in each essential oil, and the foremost study in this area states that “The ability to chelate iron (II) species is dependent on the chemical composition of each variety and was more effective with the extract of M. x gentilis L., followed by M. piperita L. We are assuming that the ability to chelate iron (II) species is linked to the principal chemical compound present in each essential oil: M. spicata L. is rich in pulegone (55.49%); M. x gentilis L. in linalyl acetate (45.59%); M. crispa L. in carvone (60.88%); M. piperita L. in l-menthol (32.43%) and M. x piperita L. in l-menthol (42.70%).
-(25)
+Here, it is also reasonable to assume that the antioxidant capacity is linked to the principal chemical compound present in each essential oil.
+One study on Mentha species found that iron-chelating ability depended on the chemical composition of each variety.
+(26)

 Application: Diffuse 2 drops each of ginger mint, peppermint, and spearmint for an invigorating energy boost during your next cleanse!